codilime/trex-ansible/README.md

 ## Requirements

 * Modern Linux Ubuntu or CentOS bare metal or virtual machine with Docker daemon, (Docker SDK)[https://docker-py.readthedocs.io/en/stable/] and kernel headers properly installed,
-* (Ansible)[https://www.ansible.com/] on your laptop or any management host where you're going to run it.
+* (Ansible)[https://www.ansible.com/] (at least 2.8) on your laptop or any management host where you're going to run it.

 ## Usage